lunaroyster/algolyze/contributing.md

 To add an algorithm:

+- Create a folder: algorithms/algorithms/{algorithmName}

-- Create an algorithm file in the folder algorithm/files
+- Create a file main.json.
+You could refer to other algorithms for the format.

-- Create an algorithm page in the folder algorithm/pages (optional but recommended)

-- Run `npm run verify`.
-Make sure there are no errors.
+- Create a file page.md. (optional)

 - Run `npm run dist`.
 Make sure there are no errors.

 - After running `npm run dist`, try accessing algolyze at dist/index.html with a browser.
 Search for your algorithm and make sure things look alright.
+If you made a page, check it out to see if your markdown rendered properly

+- Make a pull request